 Around 3 million Americans have had or suffer from opioid use disorder (OUD).
-You can help address this crisis and wean many people from opioid dependence by starting a methadone clinic business.
+You can help address this crisis and wean many people from opioid dependence by starting a methadone clinic.
 Methadone is among the drugs used to treat OUD.
 With other OUD drugs, the total market size is expected to grow to $1.7 billion by 2026.
 By becoming an opioid treatment provider, you will not only form part of the solution, but will also make some money.

 Before you can start, make sure you meet licensing requirements and secure federal certification for your treatment program.
 Do you have the startup capital needed to establish a clinic?
-You can take out a bank loan or consider other means to raise funds.
+You might take out a bank loan or consider other means to raise funds.
 Competition will be tough as there are already more than a thousand OUD treatment clinics across the US.
-An option is to set up a mobile methadone clinic and deliver methadone treatment to marginalized populations in rural communities.
+One option is to set up a mobile methadone clinic and deliver methadone treatment to marginalized populations in rural communities.

 Do you have an area of academic expertise?
 Maybe you’re great at math, deeply familiar with science, or obsessed with language and literature.
 Even if you’re not a subject expert, but simply good with children, now’s a great time to consider starting a tutoring business.